juliangut/generator-barephp/README.md

 # Generator-BarePHP

-When you start a new PHP project there are many configuration files to be created in order to set the project ready to start developing.
+When you start a new PHP project there are many configuration files to be created in order to set the project environment ready to start development.
 Normally you'd just copy/paste them from another project but this is error prone, you'll forget to copy some files and many times you'll forget to change names or routes on those files.

-If you're fed up scaffolding your projects with the same files once and again and feel you're wasting your time allow Yeoman do the heavy lifting and get your project scaffold and ready to start developing in a breeze with this generator, it will prepare a bare bones PHP project structure ready to develop for you, seat and focus on the actual code.
+If you're fed up scaffolding your project environment with the same files once and again and feel you're wasting your time allow Yeoman do the heavy lifting and get your project scaffold and ready to start developing in a breeze with this generator, it will prepare a shiny bare bones PHP project structure ready to develop for you, seat and focus on the actual code.

 ### Features

 * Git by default
+* Load existing configuration from composer.json
 * Integration with Github and Bitbucket accounts
-* Composer ready
+* Composer ready (detection and/or installation)
-* Select minimum supported PHP version
+* Select supported PHP version (>= 5.3)
 * Compatibility and general purpose packages included
 * Project ready to be included into Packagist
 * Laravel Homestead integration (optionally with PhpMyAdmin)
-* Integration with Vagrant hostupdater plugin
+* Integration with Vagrant hostupdater plugin if installed
 * Awesome Grunt integration
-* Already configured Travis integration (PHP 5.5, 5.6, 7 and HHVM)
+* Already configured Travis integration (PHP >=5.4 and HHVM)
 * Coveralls integration (triggered by Travis)
 * Scrutinizer integration
 * StyleCI integration